flabdev/vue-survey-builder/README.md

   });
 },
 ````
-When you get the object, you can cross check for the `id`, in the list of questions you have.
-If the `id` exists, then it means there is an update to the question, if the `id` doesn't exist, then you can directly add the question to the list of questions.
+Each question will have an `id` which is a UUID field.
+Once you get the question object form the above event, you can check the `id` of with with the list of questions you have.
+If the `id` exists, then it means there is an update to the question, if the `id` doesn't exist, then you can directly add that question to the list of questions.
 You can refer the sample code in the [demo repository](https://github.com/rajeshwarpatlolla/vue-survey-builder-test/blob/master/src/components/TestSurveyBuilder.vue#L30)

 **Step 4:**
 You can add your own logic in your component to show the list of question in read only and edit mode.
-There is a component to show the list of questions, which will be available in the [demo source code](https://github.com/FissionHQ/vue-survey-builder/blob/master/src/QuestionsView.vue).
-Please use this component called `QuestionsView` in case, you want to show the list of questions added.
+There is a component called `QuestionsView`, to show the list of questions, which is available [here](https://github.com/FissionHQ/vue-survey-builder/blob/master/src/QuestionsView.vue).
+Please use this component `QuestionsView` in case, you want to show the list of questions added.

-You can import it like,
+You can import this component as shown below

 `import { QuestionsView } from 'vue-survey-builder';`

-and then use it like,
+Once you import it, you can use it in your component as shown below

 `<QuestionsView :questions="questionsList" :readOnly="true" />`